schustischuster/evoGE/compAnalysis/README.md

 getNLMs(expr_estimation="TPM", coefficient="pearson")
 ```

-### Plot organ divergence slopes
+### Plot nlm slopes

-To plot the slope values of the angiosperm and mammalian organ divergence rates, call the following function:
+To plot the slope values of the regression fittings for the divergence rates of the angiosperm and mammalian organ transcriptomes, call the following function:

 ```R
 plotSlopes()